How To Open A Dispensary In New Jersey

 Getting Your Cannabusiness Funded: Funding, Loans, Grants, And More

-Start-up costs for most cannabis businesses in New Jersey can range from around $250,000 to $2,000,000, depending on a variety of criteria such as location, size, and objectives.
+Start-up costs for most cannabis businesses depends on a variety of criteria such as location, size, and objectives.
 Costs may include application and licensing fees, staffing, rent, renovations, equipment, product, security, and more.
 Despite medicinal cannabis being legal in New Jersey, standard banking services and loans are still inaccessible to cannabis businesses as it is still illegal under federal law.
 Most startups can receive funding in a variety of ways including: